bikeshedders/xchacha-rfc/xchacha.md

 XSalsa20 less than Salsa20 does, and the same applies to any generalized cascade following a similar construction.

-However, we want to be sure that HChaCha20 is secure even if it's less security-affecting than ChaCha20 (which we already believe to be secure).
+However, we want to be sure that HChaCha is secure even if it's less security-affecting than ChaCha (which we already believe to be secure).

 In Salsa20, the indices 0, 5, 10, 15 were populated with constants, while
 the indices 6, 7, 8, and 9 were populated by the nonce.
 The security proof